 Saffron cod, or Mahi ba Zafferan, is a classic Persian dish known for its simple yet memorable flavor.
 The dish is made with white fish like cod or tilapia and is flavored with turmeric, saffron, and lemon juice.

 Although I make this recipe all year round, it's extra special around the Persian New Year, Nowruz, when we begin to enjoy all the special things spring has to offer like the start of the fishing season.

 Why this Recipe Works

 The batter is a simple mix of turmeric and flour.
 You coat the fish in this to give it a crispy-crunchy outside texture when fried.
-And we make sure tp shake off the excess flour so the fish doesn’t stick to the pan.
+And we shake off the excess flour so the fish doesn’t stick to the pan.

 This is meant to be a simply flavored dish, so if you’re looking for an extra kick of flavor, you can take it up a notch by seasoning it with a fish seasoning, Persian 7 spice, or Old Bay in addition to the basic salt and pepper.

 Saffron – You should be able to get saffron at your local Middle Eastern Market for the best price and quality.
 If not, you can find saffron online.

 Cod – You can substitute with another skinless white fish, like tilapia.
 Best if it's ¼-3/4" thick.

 Turmeric – Use dried, ground turmeric.
 This helps enhance the yellow color of the dish, and is optional.